Donatos Pizza

-Donatos Pizza is a pizza delivery restaurant franchisor headquartered in Gahanna, Ohio, United States.
-It has nearly 200 locations in eleven states, with the majority of locations in Ohio.
-Donatos is also served at several venue outlets, including Ohio Stadium and formerly at the Smithsonian National Air and Space Museum.
+Donatos Pizza, is a Columbus-style pizza restaurant chain headquartered in Gahanna, Ohio, United States.
+Donatos and its franchise partners operate over 176 stores in twelve states.
+Additionally, Donatos Pizza is served in nearly 300 non-traditional locations nationwide, including select Red Robin restaurants.

 History

 In 1963, Ohio State sophomore Jim Grote purchased the original Donatos located on the south side of Columbus, Ohio, for $1,300.
-Grote's business principles included: creating a superior product, hiring great people, and to "treat others the way I would like to be treated".
-These principles led to the creation of the official brand promise: To serve the best pizza and make your day a little better.
+Grote had been working at the restaurant since he was thirteen.
+He kept the name Donatos, which originally had an apostrophe.
+Donato is a conjugation of the Latin word, dono, which means to give.

 In 1991, the Donatos Pizza in Zanesville, Ohio, opened as the company's first franchise location.
-As of 2019, there are about two dozen franchisees operating more than 100 Donatos Pizza locations in eleven states: Alabama, Florida, Georgia, Indiana, Kentucky, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.
+As of 2023, there are about three dozen franchisees operating more than 170 Donatos Pizza locations in twelve states: Alabama, Florida, Georgia, Indiana, Kentucky, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Virginia, and Texas.

 In 1999, Donatos was purchased by McDonald's in an attempt to enter the pizza industry.
 A majority interest in Donatos was repurchased by Jim Grote and daughter Jane Grote Abell in 2003 as McDonald's sought to refocus on its core business.
 During this period Donatos also had operations in Munich, Germany.

 In 2017, Donatos founder Jim Grote led a $1 million seed round in BeeHex, the 3D-food printing company with NASA origins.

 In 2018, Donatos partnered with Red Robin to sell pizzas in their restaurants.
 This followed a foray into pizza by Red Robin in 2017 with a test run of Round Table Pizza at a Red Robin store near Portland, Oregon.
 After launching at 4 Red Robin restaurants in the summer of 2018, Donatos was in 25 restaurants by February 2020, with plans to expand into 100 additional Red Robin restaurants in 2020 and another 150 per year in 2021 and 2022, bringing Donatos to about 425 of Red Robin's 570 restaurants by the end of 2022.
 The Donatos partnership costs about $145,000 per store, which includes the installation of a pizza oven in the kitchen.
 Donatos makes its secret-recipe dough in a facility in Ohio and ships fresh dough to restaurants all over the country, where the pizzas are made in Red Robin kitchens exactly as they would be made in a Donatos restaurant.